NickDJM/accessible-menu/docs/opening-and-closing.md

 5. An animation frame is requested.
 6. The `closeClass` is added to the menu (if it exists).
 7. An animation frame is requested.
+8. If the menu's `transitionDuration` is greater than 0, a timeout is set.
-8. The `transitionClass` is removed from the menu.
+9. The `transitionClass` is removed from the menu.
-9. An `accessibleMenuCollapse` event is dispatched on the menu toggle.
+10. An `accessibleMenuCollapse` event is dispatched on the menu toggle.

 ### Closing a Menu without a Transition Class